Prime splittings of Determinantal Ideals: Determinantal hypergraph ideals

-Here we study a class of mixed determinantal ideals which enjoy the property that their generators form a Gr\"obner basis with respect to $<_{\lex}$.
-Then this property enables us to use the advantage of the Gr\"obner basis theory in order to find nonzerodivisors modulo determinantal facet ideals.
-It turns out that minimal primes of a determinantal facet ideal are all of this type.
+Next, we study a class of mixed determinantal ideals $J_{\Delta}$ which enjoy the property that the minors that generate $J_\Delta$ form a $<_{\lex}$-Gr\"obner basis.
+The minimal primes of the determinantal ideals studied in Sections~\ref{sec:block-adjacent-hyps} and~\ref{sec:further-examples} will be of this type.